 FM (2002); IM (2005); GM (2007); Italian Champion (2007, 2008, 2010, 2011); US Champion (2016); Candidate (2016 & 2018); World Championship Challenger (2018).

 Fabiano Luigi Caruana was born in Miami, Florida.
 He moved with his family to Brooklyn, New York, in 1996 and soon started playing chess.
 Under the tutelage of USCF National Master Bruce Pandolfini, he kicked off his tournament career at the Polgár Chess Centre in Queens.
 GM Miron N Sher started coaching Caruana when the latter was 8.
 Caruana made his first appearance in FIDE-rated tournaments in February 2002 when he was 9 years old, playing in the New York February Congress and soon thereafter in the Edward Lasker Tuesday Grand Prix.
-He then moved with his family to Madrid in 2004 to pursue a professional career under the guidance of coach IM Boris A Zlotnik.
+He then moved with his family to Madrid in 2004 to pursue a professional career under the guidance of coach IM Boris Anatolyevich Zlotnik.
 The Caruana family then moved to Budapest in 2007 where Fabiano would train with GM Alexander Chernin.
 He also trained with GM Pal Benko, when Benko was spending summers in New Jersey, and online with GM Gregory Kaidanov.
 (1)

 <Grandmaster> He gained his GM title immediately upon acquiring his three GM norms, which came at the First Saturday GM events in March, April and July 2007, as he was all ready rated over 2500 by the time he won his third norm.
-He thus became a grandmaster at the age of 14 years 11 months and 20 days, the youngest-ever grandmaster from the United States, and also the youngest-ever from Italy (as Caruana holds dual citizenship).
+He thus became a grandmaster on 15 July 2007 at the age of 14 years 11 months and 15 days, the youngest-ever grandmaster from the United States, and also the youngest-ever from Italy (as Caruana holds dual citizenship).